Jaxelr/Fluffy/README.md

 A thinly veiled validation library

-In essence i would want the library to function similarly to FluentValidation, but with a minimal footprint
+In essence i would want the library to function similarly to FluentValidation, in terms of API definition, but with a minimal footprint

 ```csharp